CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade a NetQ Hardware Appliance.md

 $ sudo netplan apply
 ```

 6. Retrieve the Ubuntu repository.
-The instructions are the same for either appliance.

     1. Reference and update the local apt repository.